Safirahmad/Registration/README.md

   python manage.py migrate

-3.i have already createsuperuser if you want can delete the complete database and from start makemigrations , and after create createsuperuser otherwised username='ahmad' & password=khan1122 python manage.py createsuperuser
+3.i have already createsuperuser if you want can delete the complete database and from start makemigrations , and after create createsuperuser otherwise username='ahmad' & password=khan1122 python manage.py createsuperuser

 4.python manage.py runserver